clearlinux/how-to-clear/07-1-telemetry.md

 ~/mix $ sudo mixer build all
 ```

-We can obviously modify the image to add telemetry by default as a
+We can modify the image to add telemetry by default as a
-bundle, but we'd lose our existing system, so we'll just add it on our
+bundle, but we would lose our existing system.
+We add it on our
 target device manually for now:

 ```